ERROR244/1337Library/README.md

 #### How does it work?
-The goal is to create a library called libft.a from the source files so I can later use that library from other projects at 42.
+The goal is to create a library called Libft.A from the source files so I can later use that library from other projects at 42.

 To create that library, after downloading/cloning this project, cd into the project, , call make:

 ```
 gcl https://github.com/ERROR244/1337Library.git && cd 1337Library
 make && make clean
+ls Libft.A
 ```

 You should see a Libft.A.

 # 1337Library